Pitted Soles – Treat and Prevent

 • Prolonged standing or walking, especially in warm conditions

 Excessive sweating is one of the main causes of pitted soles.
 Pedispray Foot Spray helps reduce sweating and neutralizes unpleasant odors.
-Using Pedispray daily will keep your feet dry and fresh.

 • Before bedtime wash and dry feet thoroughly